Overview

 Set reminder

 The set reminder function is implemented in a similar way as delete, add and tag.
-It is facilitated by the method setItem
+It is facilitated by the method setItem in Model

-will be replaced by a new item with an updated value for the field ReminderThreshold
+where the old item in Xpire will be replaced by a new item with an updated value for the field ReminderThreshold.

-It is activated using the command set reminder
+It is activated using the command set reminder.

 You can refer to the example usage scenario given below to see what happens at each stage of the execution.